ThomasPazhaidam/SecureBankApp/README.md

 Secure Banking Application Consisting of A Client and Bank Server.

+Run application using arbritrary port number as a command line argument.

 Use MAC to authenticate client and server then distribute master private key.

 Master private key used to encrypt and decrypt future transactions.
 MAC used to verify identity of sender.